ocornut/imgui/README.md

 Credits
 -------

-Developed by [Omar Cornut](http://www.miracleworld.net).
-The library was developed with the support of [Media Molecule](http://www.mediamolecule.com) and first used internally on the game [Tearaway](http://tearaway.mediamolecule.com).
+Developed by [Omar Cornut](http://www.miracleworld.net) and every direct or indirect contributors to the GitHub.
+The early version of this library was developed with the support of [Media Molecule](http://www.mediamolecule.com) and first used internally on the game [Tearaway](http://tearaway.mediamolecule.com).

 Embeds [proggy_clean](http://upperbounds.net) font by Tristan Grimmer (MIT license).
 Embeds [M+ fonts](http://mplus-fonts.sourceforge.jp/mplus-outline-fonts/index-en.html) font by Coji Morishita (free software license).
-Embeds [stb_textedit.h](https://github.com/nothings/stb/) by Sean Barrett.
+Embeds [stb_textedit.h](https://github.com/nothings/stb/) by Sean Barrett (public domain).

-Inspiration, feedback, and testing: Casey Muratori, Atman Binstock, Mikko Mononen, Emmanuel Briney, Stefan Kamoda, Anton Mikhailov, Matt Willis.
-Thanks!
+Inspiration, feedback, and testing for early versions: Casey Muratori, Atman Binstock, Mikko Mononen, Emmanuel Briney, Stefan Kamoda, Anton Mikhailov, Matt Willis.
+And everybody posting feedback, questions and patches on the GitHub.

+ImGui is financially supported on [**Patreon**](http://www.patreon.com/imgui).

+Special supporters
+- Jetha Chan

+Supporters
+- Michel Courtine

+And other supporters; thanks!

 License
 -------